 How to Make Bruschetta

-- Gently toss diced tomatoes and basil with the remaining ingredients in a medium bowl.
-Stir and let rest.
+- Gently toss the tomatoes and basil with the remaining ingredients in a medium bowl.

 - Make the tomato mixture up to 4 hours in advance, the flavors will only get better!

 - The tomato mixture will last up to 3 days.
-Add it to sour cream for a quick dip, fold into an omelette, or mix it into deviled eggs!
+Add it to sour cream for a quick dip, fold into an omelet, or mix it into deviled eggs!